Food and Nutrition|Prevention and Wellness

-Last Updated July 2022 | This article was created by familydoctor.org editorial staff and reviewed by Peter Rippey, MD, CAQSM
+Last Updated June 2025 | This article was created by familydoctor.org editorial staff and reviewed by Peter Rippey, MD, CAQSM

 Cholesterol is a waxy, fat-like substance in your body.
 Your body uses it to protect nerves, make cell tissues, and produce certain hormones.
 Your liver makes all the cholesterol your body needs.
-But you also get cholesterol directly from food you eat.
+But you also get it directly from food you eat.
 Common sources include eggs, meats, and dairy products.
 Eating too much of these foods can lead to high cholesterol.
 That can have negative effects on your health.
 Luckily, there are lifestyle changes you can make to improve your cholesterol.

 There are 2 main types of cholesterol: